tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/thrust_refactor.rst

 The function computing the aerodynamic angles in the guidance object (``aerodynamic_guidance_object.getAerodynamicAngles``) is linked to the specific rotation model settings :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.aerodynamic_angle_based`` which defines the rotation model we want.

-The above example is discussed in detail on the `entry example page <https://docs.tudat.space/en/stable/_src_getting_started/_src_examples/notebooks/propagation/reentry_trajectory.html>`_.
+The above example is discussed in detail on the :ref:`reentry example page </_src_getting_started/_src_examples/tudatpy-examples/propagation/reentry_trajectory.ipynb>`.
 Note that in the above code snippet, we have used a slightly more simplified guidance object than in the example application.
 They are functionally equivalent, but the code in the example application lends itself better to incorporation into more complex guidance classes.
 The type of guidance class used in the code snippet and the example application are of the type :ref:`single_custom_models` and :ref:`couple_custom_models`, respectively.

 Summary
 -------